 Traditional Playground games are always being enjoyed at lunchtime by the children and the lunchtime supervisory assistants.

-Within the “Quiet Area” there are benches for the children to sit at and read, draw and play quiet games together.
-They can spend the whole of lunchtime here or come and go as they feel needed.
-It is not a punishment or a “naughty area” its intended purpose is for children to enjoy some peace and quiet in what can be a noisy playground.
+We have our “Lunch Club” where the children who are struggling with a long playtime have time in a classroom.
+In here the children can read, draw and play quiet games together.
+The children can spend the whole of lunchtime here or come and go as they feel the clubs intended purpose is for children to enjoy some peace and quiet in what can be a noisy playground.

 Universal Infant Free School Meals

 All infant school age children are now entitled to a free hot school meal.
 The menu available can be found by clicking here.
 We encourage our children to take up the opportunity to have a free school dinner apposed to bringing in a packed lunch.

 - Children make more progress if they have eaten the right nutritional lunch